dashpay/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

         "records",
         "subdomainRules"
       ],
-      "additionalProperties": false,
+      "additionalProperties":false,
-      "$comment": "In order to register a domain you need to create a preorder.
+      "$comment":"In order to register a domain you need to create a preorder.
 The preorder step is needed to prevent man-in-the-middle attacks. normalizedLabel + '.' + normalizedParentDomain must not be longer than 253 chars length as defined by RFC 1035.
 Domain documents are immutable: modification and deletion are restricted"
     },
-    "preorder": {
-      "type": "object",
-      "indices": [
+    "preorder":{
+      "type":"object",
+      "indices":[
         {
-          "name": "saltedHash",
-          "properties": [ { "saltedDomainHash": "asc" } ],
-          "unique": true
+          "name":"saltedHash",
+          "properties":[
+            {
+              "saltedDomainHash":"asc"
             }
           ],
-      "properties": {
-        "saltedDomainHash": {
-          "type": "array",
-          "byteArray": true,
-          "minItems": 32,
-          "maxItems": 32,
+          "unique":true
+        }
+      ],
+      "properties":{
+        "saltedDomainHash":{
+          "type":"array",
+          "byteArray":true,
+          "minItems":32,
+          "maxItems":32,
+          "position":0,
-          "description": "Double sha-256 of the concatenation of a 32 byte random salt and a normalized domain name" }
+          "description":"Double sha-256 of the concatenation of a 32 byte random salt and a normalized domain name" }
       },
+      "required":[
+        "saltedDomainHash"
-      "required": [ "saltedDomainHash" ],
+      ],
-      "additionalProperties": false,
+      "additionalProperties":false,
-      "$comment": "Preorder documents are immutable: modification and deletion are restricted" }
+      "$comment":"Preorder documents are immutable: modification and deletion are restricted" }
   }
 }